LucaNoah/gfeller-herbs-wf/README.md

 ### - Messages
 For many recurring events, the user is informed about successful or failed actions via a message box that appears at the top right and only disappears when it is closed.
 Such events are for example: logging in, adding a product to the shopping cart, adding a product to the catalog (store owner), when emails have been sent, etc...

+### - Reviews
+Via the Your Account tab of the navbar, the user has the possibility to write reviews about products, provided that a user account has been created.
+These are displayed under the respective product in the detail view.
+Before the review is publicly visible, it must be approved by an admin via the admin panel.

 ## Future Features
 ---
-### - Reviews
-A review system which gives the user the possibility to write a review about products he has bought and to make it visible to other users.

 ### - Product Weight
 The possibility of adding products with weight and properly reflecting this information in the shopping cart as the order, also with adjusted prices.